MafaldaBarros/Pluto-SDR-802.11a-receiver-/WIKI.md

 - the coding rate
 - the total payload length

-The SIGNAL field conveys the essential PHY-layer transmission parameters —
-namely the modulation scheme, convolutional coding rate, and PSDU length —
-allowing the physical layer to correctly configure its demodulation and decoding pipelines
+The SIGNAL field conveys the essential PHY-layer transmission parameters (namely the modulation scheme, convolutional coding rate, and PSDU length) allowing the physical layer to correctly configure its demodulation and decoding pipelines
 for the subsequent OFDM data symbols.